-Liz’s homemade herbal steam facial
+Liz’s DIY herbal steam facial

-A herbal steam facial is a great weekly treatment for your skin.
+A DIY herbal steam facial is a great weekly treatment for your skin.
 The moisture helps plump up dry or mature skin, and if you have oily skin the heat gently softens blackheads so they are easier to remove.
 It’s simple to do and all you need is a bowl, towel and some herbs or essential oil.